AppsFlyer/ketu/README.md

 ```

 ## Consumer Decorator

 The consumer decorator allows running custom logic on the consumer polling thread.
 This allows custom control on the consumer behavior including manual offset management.
 Custom decorator logic may require different consumer configurations.
 for example when managing the offset manually, auto-commit should usually set to false.

-In this example we demonstare how to enable pause/resume of the consumer:
+In this example we use the decorator to run commands in the polling thread context.
+The consumer is paused/resumed based on commands sent from the application.
+The decorator processes all immediately available commands in the commands-chan, and only then calls (poll-fn).
 ```clojure
 (ns consumer-decorator-example
   (:require [clojure.core.async :as async]